hinsoned/Active_Recall_Pro/README.md

    - Create wiki page for each page or feature of site or file
    - [x] Move tutorials, links, and notes to wiki.
 8. Add landing page
-   - Create branch
+   - [x] Create branch
-   - Add landing route in views.py (this is one page)
+   - [x] Add landing route in views.py as alternate to home page
-   - Add landing.html file
+   - [x] Add landing.html file
 9. Enable flashcards to be organized in to decks
    - [x] Create branch
    - [x] Adjust models.py for new deck model